SALVATION & SANCTIFICATION Pastor A. W. Weckeman LATEST REVISION 4/19/2022

-If you distilled Biblical Christianity down to its essence you would be left with three major factors: Salvation, Sanctification and Glory to God.
+If you distilled Christian doctrine to its essence, you would be left with three fundamental factors: Salvation, Sanctification, and Glory to God.

-Sanctification is the bridge between salvation and glory to God making it the crucial component of Christian living, the essential process upon which all growth depends.
+Sanctification is the bridge between salvation and glory to God, making it the crucial component of Christian living, the essential process upon which all spiritual growth depends.

 Sanctification is more than a biblical principle to be understood; it a life to be lived.
 It revolves around learning, through trial and tribulation, to trust the Lord in all things.
-An arduous process that gradually liberates from the dominion of sin and self-life; enabling us to “walk in the Spirit.”
+An arduous process that gradually liberates from the dominion of sin and self-life, enabling us to “walk in the Spirit.”

 “…come out from among them, and be ye separate, saith the Lord…” (2 Cor.6:14).

-Sanctification is prerequisite to being used of God:
+Sanctification is a prerequisite to being used of God:

 Also consider, (Titus 2:11-15).

-“Who gave himself for us, that he might redeem [justify] us from all iniquity, and purify [sanctify] unto himself a peculiar people [glorify], zealous of good works.” “…peculiar people” Compare, (Ex.19:5 & 1Peter 2:9).
+“Who gave himself for us, that he might redeem us from all iniquity, and purify unto himself a peculiar people, zealous of good works.”
+(Titus 2:14).
+Compare, (Ex.19:5 & 1Peter 2:9).

 “…a peculiar people: that ye should shew forth” proclaim God’s glory, both with our lips and our lives!

 Discipleship, No discussion of the “sanctification process” would be complete without mentioning the importance of “one on one discipleship.”
 Discipleship is the God-ordained means by which new believers are taught to “walk in newness of life” through personal instruction and example.
-Sanctification requires biblical knowledge, spiritual understanding (which together equal wisdom); personal discipleship plays a vital role in the process.
+Sanctification requires biblical knowledge coupled with spiritual understanding (which together equal wisdom); personal discipleship plays a vital role in the process.
 The new believer must have a mentor to model a changed life.
-Spiritual growth is all about CHANGE; transformation brought about by a refining process designed to purge the dross of sin and self, gradually conforming us to the image of Christ; rendering us, “sanctified, and fit for the masters use, and prepared unto every good work.”
+Spiritual growth is all about CHANGE; transformation brought about by a refining process designed to purge the dross of sin and self, gradually conforming us to the image of Christ; rendering us “sanctified, and fit for the masters use, and prepared unto every good work.”
 (2 Tim.2:21).

 Who’s in Control?

 The primary goal of sanctification, on a spiritual level, is to bring glory to God.
-On a personal level the objective is to learn that we are no longer our own (1 Cor.
+On a personal level, the objective is to learn that we are no longer our own (1 Cor.
 6:19-20).
 We “are bought with a price…” We belong to the Lord; we are saved to serve the One who paid the price.
-The ongoing lesson is to yield control of our lives to God.
+Thus, the ongoing lesson is to yield control of our lives to God.
 There is no greater testimony to the “supremacy of self” than the unwillingness of the redeemed, blood-bought child of God to serve the One who saved them from Hell.

+“Train up a child….”
 One of the first things a child must be taught is he or she is not in control; boundaries must be established.
-It is the parent’s responsibility to prevent the child from being overtaken and controlled by the inherited, rebellious sin nature.
-(First word a child learns is NO).
+The parent’s responsibility is to prevent the child from being overtaken and controlled by the inherited, rebellious sin nature. (the first word a child learns is NO).

-When boundaries are set and enforced with consistency the result will be security and stability; boundaries provide order in a child’s life (James 1:8); peace and joy in the parent’s life, (Prov.22:6).
+When boundaries are set and enforced with consistency, the result will be security and stability; limits provide order in a child’s life (James 1:8); peace and joy in the parent’s life (Prov.22:6).

-True love sets boundaries and true happiness is to be content living within the boundaries of that love.
+True love sets boundaries, and true happiness is to be content living within the borders of that love.

 “Foolishness is bound in the heart of a child; but the rod of correction shall drive it far from him.”
 (Prov.22:15).

 Insight as to the fruit of “foolishness” is found in (Prov.19:3).
-If the inherent foolishness is not dealt with it will carry over into adulthood; resulting in great loss!
+If the inherent foolishness is not dealt with will carry over into adulthood, resulting in great loss!

-“…left to himself” means his rebellious self-will has never been dealt with, never shown where or what the boundaries are, or the consequences of disobedience.
-This inherent tendency to disobey must be broken…the sooner the better “betimes” [early on] (Prov.13:24).
+“…left to himself” means his inborn rebellious self-will has never been dealt with, never shown where or what the boundaries are, or the consequences of disobedience.
+Therefore this inherent tendency to disobey must be neutralized; the sooner, the better “betimes” [early on] (Prov.13:24).
 This truth not only applies to our children but also to our relationship with our heavenly Father.